-Glass bead tape weighs slightly less, although its effectiveness can be dimmed in contact with water.
+Glass bead tape weighs slightly less, although its effects can be dimmed in contact with water.

 Examples of the best reflective running clothing and accessories

-Made from comfortable, soft shell fabric, the Asics Lite-Show Womens Winter Jacket is both water and wind repellent, keeping you protected as you do battle with the elements.
-Brushed knit panels present in the side and back of the jacket wick away excess moisture to keep you dry and comfortable.
+Made from comfortable, durable fabric, the Asics Lite-Show 2 Jacket is both water and wind repellent, keeping you protected as you do battle with the elements.

 The jacket sports large front zip pockets for convenient, secure storage and additional coverage should your hands get cold.